Changes to mortgage industry regulation

 Depending on the type of licence you apply for, you need to meet new education and licensing requirements.
 Licences for brokers and associate brokers cost $300.
 Corporate licences (for mortgage brokerages, lenders and administrators) cost $600.
 All licences have to be renewed each year.

 You need to have all required licences by 1 November 2021.
-The application process is available in summer 2021.
+The application process is available in Fall 2021.
 Before applying, make sure you meet all eligibility requirements.

 Mortgage brokers needs to complete the Regulatory Information Program as a requirement of their Mortgage Broker Licence.